kosme/pure-knob/README.md

 - `trackWidth`: Width of the track, relative to the average radius of the knob.
 - `valMin`: Minimum selectable value.
 - `valMax`: Maximum selectable value.
-- `valUnit`: (Optional) symbol that must be displayed after teh value string.
+- `valSymbol`: (Optional) symbol that must be displayed after the value string.
+Set to empty string to not print any symbol.
 - `val`: Default value.
 (Do not edit directly!
 Use `setValue(...)` to set this.)

 Events / Actions